 The material which the Department of Energy submitted to the Subcommittee on this project included ANL-6104, a 1959 report from the Argonne National Laboratory.
 This report summarized data on the retention by humans of calcium, strontium, and radium.
 One of the references cited was Schulert et al., Int.
-J. Applied Radiation and Isotopes 4, 144-153, 1959.
+J. Applied Rudiation and Isotopes 4, 144-153, 1959.
 The Department of Energy did not supply this reference, but the Subcommittee obtained a copy of the original through the Library of Congress, Congressional Research Service.

 In these particular experiments, radioactive Calcium-45 or Strontium-85 were injected into twelve terminal cancer patients, and the distribution of each substance in tissue and bone was determined at autopsy.
-These experiments were carried out at Columbia University and the Montefiore Hospital,

-Bronx, New York.
+These experiments were carried out at Columbia University and the Monteliore Hospital, Bronx, New York.

-The objective of these experiments was to measure the absorption by different parts of the body of strontium, a product of nuclear fission and a component of nuclear weapons fallout.
-In order to help evaluate the hazards of strontium to humans, the experimenters desired to determine the retention by different tissues of strontium compared to calcium; strontium mimics calcium chemically and concentrates in bone.
-As the scientific paper explained, subjects were chosen so they could be autopsied fairly soon injection: "Since autopsy analyses were after employed, the patients were, of necessity, of limited life expectancy with cancer involvement, and cannot be considered as normal healthy adults."
+The objective of these experiments was to measure the absorption by different parts of the body of strontium, a product of nucleers desired to determine the retention by different tissues of strontium compared to calcium; strontium mimics calcium chemically and concentrates in bone.
+As the scientific paper explained, subjects were chosen so they could be autopsied fairly soon after injection: "Since autopsy analyses were employed, the patients were, of necessity, of limited life expectancy with cancer involvement, and cannot be considered as normal healthy adults."
 (Schulert et al., 145)